Security configuration for graphql-security in light-graphql-4j. It is a specific config

 This is the handler that should be put before graphql-validator.
 There is no need to do any validation if JWT token does not exist in the request header.

-From release 1.5.18, the light platform supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
+From release 1.5.18, Light supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
 To have a security configuration file for different frameworks, a new graphql-security.yml with the same content has been introduced.
 The security.yml is still loaded if graphql-security.yml doesn’t exist for backward compatibility.

 Here is an example of graphql-security.yml